ChaLearn Challenges on Image and Video Inpainting @WCCI18

 The competition will be run in the CodaLab platform (http://competitions.codalab.org), an open-source platform, co-developed by the organizers of this challenge together with Stanford and Microsoft Research (https://github.com/codalab/codalab-competitions/wiki/Project_About_CodaLab).
 The participants will register through the platform, where they will be able to get all necessary data to start the competition.

-The participants may compete in either or both tracks.
+The participants may compete in either or all tracks.
 Each track will have two phases: feed-back phase and final evaluation phase.

 Data will be made available to participants in different stages as follows:

-- Development (training) data with ground truth for all of the images and video clips are part of the Docker, distributed as starting kit.
+- Development (training) data with ground truth for all of the images and video clips, distributed as starting kit.

 - Validation data without missing parts will be also provided to participants at the beginning of the competition.
 Participants will be able to submit predictions to the CodaLab platform, and receive immediate feedback on their performance on the validation data set (there will be a validation leaderboard in the platform), during the feed-back phase.